emcconville/wand/docs/guide/security.rst

     except AssertionError:
         # ... handle exception ...

-- Ensure that any Python code is invoked with low-privileged system user.
+- Ensure that any Python code is invoked with a low-privileged system user.
 - Ensure filenames are sanitized.
 - Ensure filenames are prefixed with coder protocol.